-In the past year, the Helpline responded to these challenges by expanding the range of services to include vaping and new modalities for contact, such as text and chat to provide evidence-based counseling and resources.
-In addition, F5CA and the Helpline are exploring a more focused effort to integrate smoking and vaping cessation into F5CA-funded investments, social media, and websites to promote tobacco cessation with the goal of driving tobacco dependent users to the Helpline and reducing children's exposure to second-hand smoke.
-Finally, F5CA and the Helpline plan to build upon and adapt the work funded by CDPH to be relevant to F5CA's priority population and are looking at innovative ways to reach underserved communities with pregnant smokers, smoking parents, and caregivers of children ages 0 to 5.
-Staff will return in 2021 with a request for continued funding to support tobacco and vape cessation.
+In the past year, the Helpline has addressed these challenges by expanding the range of services to include vaping and new modalities for contact, such as text and chat, to provide evidence-based counseling and resources.
+In addition, F5CA and the Helpline are working to integrate smoking and vaping cessation into F5CA-funded investments, social media, and websites to promote tobacco cessation with the goal of driving tobacco dependent users to the Helpline and reducing children's exposure to second-hand smoke.

+In the next contract, the Helpline will continue to provide tobacco and vape cessation services, incorporate F5CA's targeted messaging into their existing texting programs and apps, develop resources and/or materials that are customizable by counties, and work with F5CA to incorporate tobacco cessation messaging into the Kit for New Parents, F5CA websites, and media campaign.
+As funding allows, F5CA and the Helpline will work to build upon and adapt the work funded by CDPH to be relevant to F5CA's priority population, and look at innovative ways to reach underserved communities with pregnant smokers, smoking parents, and caregivers of children ages 0 to 5.